honeycrux/GigaChader/README.md

 **To install or remove packages, please go to the respective folder (frontend/backend) before using `npm install`.**

 ### Web Server: Building Pages
 Use the [next app router](https://nextjs.org/docs/app/building-your-application/routing) to build pages.
-TailwindCSS will help greatly.
+Tailwind CSS will help greatly.

 ### Web Server: Interacting with the Backend (as a server action)
-To interact with the backend, please create an action in `frontend/lib/actions/` to do something complicated, e.g. interacting with the API layer provided by the backend.
+To interact with the API provided by the backend or do something complicated, please create an action in `frontend/lib/actions/` and use it to tailor the result for the webpage.

 If you interact with the API, please use the [ts-rest client](https://ts-rest.com/docs/core/fetch) from `frontend/lib/actions/api-client.ts`.

-While running backend, you may refer to the usage of API endpoints on `http://localhost:3007/docs/`, or under the [contracts](https://ts-rest.com/docs/core/) defined in `shared/contracts/`.
+While running backend, you may infer the usage of API endpoints using the swagger docs on `http://localhost:3007/docs/` or the contracts defined in `shared/contracts/`.

 Please avoid interacting directly with the database with actions.
-The actions should serve as a layer to talk to the backend and tailor an output to frontend's need.
+The actions should serve as a layer to talk to the backend and tailor the result for the webpage.

 If there are features you want from the backend services, please request it from the backend team.